Sabrinas Organizing

 Traditions To Do Outside

-The outside traditions are things you can do with the family outside the home.
+Outdoor traditions are activities you can do with the family outside the home.

-• Visit a tree farm and pick out and cut down a tree.
+• Visit a tree farm, pick out a tree, and cut it down.

 • At night, drive around the neighborhood and check out the holiday lights and decorations.